MartinRovang/nnUNet_MedSeg/code_explaination/exe_transferLearning.md

   - Execute the main part of the script.
   - Check the time remaining after preprocessing.
   - Share the plans between the previous and new dataset.
-  - Initiate the transfer learning (referred to as pretraining) using the remaining time.
+  - Initiate the transfer learning (referred to as transferLearninging) using the remaining time.

 - ![Parameters](https://img.shields.io/badge/-Parameters-blue)
   - `grandparent_main_path`: path shared with the docker